Proposals will be accepted from April 7, 2021 to May 14, 2021

 ISCA places a high value on the skill and expertise of its presenters and views their participation as integral to the success of the Collaborative.
 ISCA strongly encourages presenters to attend and participate fully in the Collaborative.
 As such, all presenters are required to register for the Collaborative.

-Individuals who have not registered and paid for the Collaborative by the August 31, 2020 deadline are subject to removal from the workshop schedule.
-ISCA will provide training materials relating to presenting in this virtual webinar platform; all presenters will receive this information in August and September 2020.
+Individuals who have not registered and paid for the Collaborative by the June 30, 2021 deadline are subject to removal from the workshop schedule.
+ISCA will provide training materials relating to presenting in this virtual webinar platform; all presenters will receive this information in June 2021.

 Additionally, Presenters who do not show up for their scheduled session and do not provide notification to ISCA Organizers may be subject to barring from future ISCA programs and events.